COVAB in capacity building engagement on Human Capital Development.

 Unlike in 1971, when the primary aim of the faculty of Veterinary Medicine (FVM) was to produce quality veterinary degree graduates to serve in the state sponsored veterinary departments, today COVAB has made significant strategic changes in order to cope up with the ever changing national, regional and global enevoronment.

-Students from The College of Veterinary Medicine, Animal Resources and Bio Security (CoVAB) on Wedne...
+The College of Veterinary Medicine, Animal Resources and Biosecurity (CoVAB) on Tuesday 19th July 20...